Looking for time-out alternatives?

 So I have my kids write down a meaningful apology and then write down 10 things they love about their sibling.

 This is a good positive punishment because it lets your children reflect on what they did and be reminded of how much they love their sibling.

 5. Extra School Work – This is a good one to keep your kids busy and learn at the same time.

 Although, I don’t want to have my kids think of learning as a punishment because I want them to be life-long learners.
 So this is just one I use every now and then.

 For instance, I have them do a math worksheet or read a couple of chapters in a book.
 I have even had my kiddos read pages of my old encyclopedias.

 6. Time-In – Time-in is kind of like time-out except your child is not sitting alone.
 It’s a time when you sit with them and talk to them about what they did.

 I always use this when I know my child needs to talk out their feelings.
 It is a good time to help them and you to understand why they behaved a certain way, and how they could have done things differently.

-This helps guide children to make a better decision next time.
+This helps guide children to make better decisions next time.

 This has been especially useful when my youngest was a toddler and now that my oldest is a teen.

 7. Writing An Essay – This has been a really good one for my tween and teen.
 If they feel that they are in the right (as most kids do at this age), then I have them write a persuasive argument essay.

 They are able to write out why they think their points are valid and I can read why they feel so strongly that they are right.